0xInfection/Awesome-WAF/CONTRIBUTING.md

 [Awesome-WAF](https://github.com/0xinfection/awesome-waf) is a hand-crafted list for high-quality information about web application firewalls and its resources.
 Following items are recommended to be kept in mind.

+- If you are submitting a new fingerprint, include the headers/page source, etc.
+- Do not include the URL as it may expose the integrity of the site.
+> I will contact you personally if necessary via email.
-- Each item should be limited to one link, no duplicates, no redirection (careful with `http` vs `https`!).
+- Item you're adding should not be duplicate, no redirection (be careful with `http` vs `https`!).
 - The link should be the name of the slide or project or website.
 - Description should be clear and concise (read it out loud to be sure).
 - Description should follow the link, on the same line.